September 08th, 2022

-A great destination for beach lovers and outdoor enthusiasts, learn to surf on the coast, swim, jet ski, kayak, hike, fish, or join a recreational sports team.
-Full of never-ending entertainment, music venues, museums, events, and celebrations, there is always something to do in Santa Barbara.
-Ranked at the top as one of the most expensive cities in central California, Santa Barbara has a cost of living that is 100% more expensive than the national average which is hard to fathom.
-Los Angeles is even 22% less expensive than living in Santa Barbara.
-Due to this lack of affordable housing and the high cost of living that is a common trend in California, the state has seen 53% of residents leave in search of more affordable options.
-But, if you can afford to live in Santa Barbara then it will definitely be the best decision ever.
+An excellent destination for beach lovers and outdoor enthusiasts, learn to surf on the coast, swim, jet ski, kayak, hike, fish, or join a recreational sports team.
+There is always something to do in Santa Barbara, full of never-ending entertainment, music venues, museums, events, and celebrations.
+Ranked at the top as one of the most expensive cities in central California, Santa Barbara's cost of living is 100% more expensive than the national average, which is hard to fathom.
+Los Angeles is even 22% cheaper than living in Santa Barbara.
+Due to this lack of affordable housing and the high cost of living, a common trend in California, the state has seen 53% of residents leave in search of more affordable options.
+But, it could be your best decision if you can afford to live in Santa Barbara!
+Check out the homes for sale in Santa Barbara.

-- Old Mission Santa Barbara: This 18th-century Spanish mission still stands today and is a cool glimpse into the past of the city.
+- Old Mission Santa Barbara: This 18th-century Spanish mission still stands today and is an extraordinary glimpse into the city's past.

-- Santa Barbara Museum of Art: View both permanent and exclusive collections and exhibits featuring pieces from all over the world.
+- Santa Barbara Museum of Art: View both permanent and exclusive collections and exhibits featuring pieces from worldwide.

 - Stearns Wharf: Known as the longest deep-water pier between Los Angeles and San Francisco.

 - Lotusland: This botanical garden near Santa Barbara includes walking tours and is a great place to check out exotic plants.